 3. The State will be defended, indemnified and held harmless to the full extent of any coverage actually secured by the Contractor in excess of the minimum requirements set forth above.
 The duty to indemnify the State under this Contract shall not be limited by the insurance required in this Contract.

-4. The insurance required in this Contract, through a policy or endorsement(s), shall include a provision that the policy and endorsements may not be canceled or modified without thirty (30) days’ prior written notice to the undersigned State agency.
+4. The insurance required in this Contract, through a policy or endorsement(s), shall include a provisionconfirming that notice shall be delivered to the State in accordance with policy provisions in the event that any of the above described policies are cancelled prior to the expiration date thereof without replacement with a comparable policy

 5. The Contractor waives and agrees to require their insurer to waive their rights of subrogation against the State of Indiana.